codeignition/recon/README.md

 #### Contributing

-Check out the code and jump to Issues section to join a conversation or to start one for feedback or questions on the code, features and anything else.
+Check out the code and jump to the Issues section to join a conversation or to start one.
+Also, please read the  [CONTRIBUTING](https://github.com/codeignition/recon/blob/master/CONTRIBUTING.md) document.